nurbxfit/learn/Docker/Production-workflow/README.md

 COPY ./ ./
 ```
 - it will also copy together the node_modules into the image.
-- this ended up increase the size of our image.
+- this will end up increasing the size of our image.
 - we can avoid this by either simply delete `node_modules` in our project folder.
 - or we can use `.dockerignore` to exclude it.
 - we add `.dockerignore` inside our project directory together with our Dockerfile and we simply write `node_modules` inside it to exclude.